 A

-Buyers of TTCs will need to understand what risks they face and how best to mitigate them.
-Some of the common sources of risk are project risk (related to timing of credit availability), disallowance risk (related to the amount of eligible basis), recapture risk (related to project operation period), and creditworthiness risk (related to strength of the seller’s guarantees or indemnities).
+Buyers of TTCs need to understand the risks they face and how best to mitigate them.
+Common sources of risk include project risk (related to the timing of credit availability), disallowance risk (related to the amount of eligible basis), recapture risk (related to the project operation period), and creditworthiness risk (related to the strength of the seller’s guarantees or indemnities).
+Other eligibility and timing risks, including the FEOC rules and the accelerated deadlines under OBBB, are additional important considerations.

 Smith Dierking works with buyers to help them mitigate risks at every step of the transaction process.